haacked/haacked.com/_posts/archived/2006-06-02-KickItToEarnPayola.aspx.markdown

 ---
 layout: post
-title: "Kick It To Earn Payola"
+title: Kick It To Earn Payola
 date: 2006-06-02 -0800
 comments: true
 disqus_identifier: 13102
-categories: [blogging]
+categories:
+- blogging
+redirect_from: "/archive/2006/06/01/KickItToEarnPayola.aspx/"
 ---

 I recently learned about [DotNetKicks](http://www.dotnetkicks.com/ "DotNetKicks") due to a referral in my referrer logs.
 It is essentially a